christdiedforoursins/jekyll-gospel-presentation/index.md

 ## What’s next?

-Good works and spiritual growth do not earn or keep your salvation; they are the natural and grateful response to God’s free gift of grace.
-Here are some simple next steps to help you grow in your new relationship with Christ:
+Salvation is complete the moment you believe.
+From there, you can grow in your understanding and walk with Christ.
+Here are some simple ways to begin...

 - **Read the Gospel of John.** This book of the Bible was written so that you could know you have everlasting life (1 John 5:13).
 Reading it will help you better understand who Jesus is, what He has done, and the promises He has given you.

+  You can read online [here](https://www.blueletterbible.org/kjv/jhn/1/1/s_998001).

 - **Talk to God in prayer.** You can now talk directly to God, who loves you as His own child.
 There are no special words to say.
 Just open your heart and talk to Him as you would a loving Father—with honesty and gratitude.